tribixbite/awesome/README.md

 ## TypeScript

+*   [fonoster/routr](https://github.com/fonoster/routr) - ⚡ The future of programmable SIP servers.
+*   [spacebarchat/server](https://github.com/spacebarchat/server) - Spacebar server - A reimplementation of the Discord.com backend, built with Typescript and love
 *   [jup-ag/solana-wallets-universal](https://github.com/jup-ag/solana-wallets-universal) - universal wallet adapter for solana dapps
 *   [yamadashy/repopack](https://github.com/yamadashy/repopack) - 📦 Repopack is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
 *   [mimiMonads/vixeny](https://github.com/mimiMonads/vixeny) - 💜 Vixeny: At the forefront of modern web development, runtime-independent, efficiency-driven library dedicated to upholding the principles of FP; Desgined for creating scalable, maintainable, and high-performance web applications.